 Christine was the opposite: gregarious, 100 mph talker, always looking to cover an event, to be seen, the Funmeter pegged, the curls bouncing.
 She was flirty, always lightly grabbing your arm when she talked, covering her mouth when she laughed, which seemed like all the time.

 At some point in the year or two after coming out, Daniels disappeared.
 Emails weren't returned.
 Friends wondered where she was.
 Daniels never resurfaced, and Mike Penner soon returned to the Los Angeles Times.
 Daniels was a persona of the past on the outside, though inside I can only imagine the turmoil this person faced.
-Two years ago next week, on Nov.
-27, 2010, three years after coming out so publicly, so proudly, Penner killed himself.
+Three years ago next week, on Nov.
+27, 2009, just over two years after coming out so publicly, so proudly, Penner killed himself.
 Daniels would never be heard from again.

 Daniels' friends were not allowed at Penner's funeral.
 The family shamefully kept them away.
 Instead, Daniels' LGBT friends held their own memorial service, which I was fortunate enough to attend.